~16 min left

 NetSuite

-• SuiteScript 2.x (JavaScript-based) for server-side logic, client scripts, scheduled jobs, RESTful integrations.
+• SuiteScript 2.x (JavaScript) for server-side logic, client scripts, scheduled jobs, REST integrations.

 • SuiteFlow — no-code workflow builder.

-• SuiteCloud Development Framework (SDF) — source control + CI/CD pipeline for serious dev teams.
+• SuiteCloud Development Framework (SDF) — source control + CI/CD for serious dev teams.

-• Customizations are sandboxed, meaning twice-yearly upgrades rarely break custom code.
+• Customisations live in a sandbox layer — twice-yearly forced upgrades rarely break custom code.

 • Talent pool: moderate.
 NetSuite-specific developers are well-paid and not abundant.